Princeton, NJ Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-We’ve mapped every solar installation across America to show you something exciting: your Princeton neighbors are embracing clean energy!
-Explore this interactive map to discover which communities have made the switch to solar.
+We’ve mapped every solar installation across America, and we’re excited to share Princeton’s solar story with you.
+Explore this interactive map to discover which neighborhoods in your community have already made the switch to clean energy.

 Leasing Solar Panels